gazirahad7/e-commerce-mern/server/README.md

 16. GET /api/users -> isAdmin -> getAllUsers -> searchByName + pagination functionality
 17. responseHandler controller for error or success
 18. GET /api/users/:id -> get a single user by id
+19. How to create services in the backend